lennartschaeffer/SmartSplit-Consensus2025/README.md

 ## Overview

 SmartSplit is a Telegram bot that makes splitting group expenses as natural as having a conversation.
-Simply describe your expense in plain English in your group chat, and the bot handles the rest, from parsing the details to managing secure payments on the Aptos blockchain.g.
+Simply describe your expense in plain English in your group chat, and the bot handles the rest, from parsing the details to managing secure payments on the Aptos blockchain.

 ---